getreu/tp-note/docs/source/tpnote--manpage.md

 * _Synchronize filename_: This function mode is invoked when [Tp-Note] opens an existing note file, after it's YAML header is evaluated.
-The extracted header information is then applied to the '`tmpl.sync_filename`' template and the resulting filename is compared to the actual filename on disk.
+The extracted header information is then applied to the '`tmpl.sync_filename`' template and the resulting filename is compared with the actual filename on disk.
 If they differ, [Tp-Note] renames the note file.
-The '`tmpl.sync_filename`' template operates on its own without a corresponding content template.
+Note, the '`tmpl.sync_filename`' template operates on its own without a corresponding content template.

 Note, that in the operation mode _synchronize filename_, the header data overwrites the filename of the note, whereas in the operation mode _prepend